Circular Economy and the Islamic Concept of Avoiding Waste

 2. Environmental Impact of Economic Activities

 The modern economic system often follows a linear model, commonly described as “take, make, and dispose.”
 Natural resources are extracted, transformed into products, consumed, and ultimately discarded as waste.
+The traditional "Linear Economy" follows a destructive path: ExtractManufactureDiscard.
+This model has led to:

 The Qur’an warns humanity about environmental corruption caused by human actions: